jbrechtel/notes/angular-dependencies.md

 ### Angular is magic

-> Not sure hwo but Angular.js figures out dependencies by function argument names.
+Not sure how but Angular.js figures out dependencies by function argument names.
+You don't really rely on this in the real world because minification obviously breaks this, but the interesting bit is that I didn't know Javascript exposed this information.
+Via reflection?
+Or is Angular reading the javascript directly?
+That'd be stupid.
-> This means that Javascript exposes parameter names via reflection?
-Either that or Angular
-> is reading the JS source?
-Either way, this doesn't work when using minification.
-> So, instead, make your controllers a function object and give them an $inject property.
-Specify
-> their dependencies that way.